Resources for Learning

 Virtual Habitat Tours

 Explore John Ball Zoo animal habitats from anywhere!
 Students are able to direct where they go and learn more with information tabs and embedded videos that include training sessions and enrichment delivery along with conservation information.
-Utilize the animal observation activities above or create your own journal prompts for students.
+Utilize the animal observation activities above, download the journal prompts below the habitat links, or create your own journal prompts for students.
 Tours were created with Virtual Tour Guys.